ty-thomas/Thomas_Resume/docs/index.md

 ### Data
 - Professional use of Office 365 including MS Excel
-- Programming and data manipulation with Python
+- Programming and data manipulation with Python and R
 - Analyzing relational databases using SQL
 - Cleaning, organizing, and analyzing large datasets